 While I recognize that some of you out there have teenagers (and therefore no leftovers of any kind), some of us will end up with more corn on the cob than we know what to do with.

 You might be tempted to toss those uneaten ears in the trash, but wait!
-It only takes a minute to prep and freeze them–and then you have corn to add to cornbread, chowder, or whatever strikes your fancy.
+It only takes a minute to prep and freeze them–and then you have corn to add to cornbread, fried rice, or whatever strikes your fancy.

 Tips for Freezing Corn

 Wait until the corn has cooled, then stand each cob on its end.
 Using a sharp knife, cut straight down at a little bit of an angle.